ivaruf/eternalize-bash/README.md

 This is experimental stuff, I have tried to make the script so that there is very little chance it will break anything, but i give no guarantees.

+If you do not want to run the script, snippet to eternalize your bash history can be found in eternal_bash_history.txt